 The DPA is also wider in scope than the GDPR and covers areas such as:

-- Criminal sanctions and fines for GDPR infringements e.g the introduction of an unlimited fine for the new offence of intentionally or recklessly re-identifying individuals from anonymised data.
+- Criminal sanctions and fines for GDPR infringements, for example, the introduction of an unlimited fine for the new offence of intentionally or recklessly re-identifying individuals from anonymised data

 - The duties and powers of the UK’s Information Commissioner’s Office (ICO).